 Existing fraud detection systems all basically work in the same way: huge volumes of data are collated, rule-scored and sorted into three piles: fraud, not fraud and unsure.
 In one insurance company we spoke to, those ‘unsures’ represented 2% of all claims made.
 It doesn’t sound like a big number, but it’s enough to make the manual review the most costly and time-consuming part of fraud detection.
 For some, that 2% may also represent the difference between making a profit and suffering a loss.
 The manual review is clearly a weak point for many companies fighting fraud; a careful balancing act between keeping genuine customers happy with fast, accurate decisions and preventing real frauds from getting through.

 The problem is that fraudsters understand how these systems work, and they know how to exploit their inherent weaknesses.
-Organised criminals are experts at creating complex audit trails that data mining alone cannot detect.
+Organized criminals are experts at creating complex audit trails that data mining alone cannot detect.
 This, in turn, forces investigators to collect bigger and bigger mountains of data from every possible source – some accurate, some false, some intentionally misleading.
-With a broader dataset come more opportunities to find frauds amongst the false alarms, but without an efficient way to manage this data, an investigator faces an impossible task.
+With a broader dataset come more opportunities to find fraud amongst the false alarms, but without an efficient way to manage this data, an investigator faces an impossible task.

 Whether it’s a case of identity theft, account takeover or a false insurance claim, virtually all instances of fraud involve the fabrication of a relationship between people or entities.
 By modeling data in a way that highlights these relationships, investigators are able to highlight suspicious and fraudulent behavior.